solariumphp/solarium/docs/solarium-concepts.md

 htmlHeader();

 // In most cases using the API or config is advisable, however in some cases it can make sense to extend classes.
-// This makes it possible to create 'query inheritance' like in this example class ProductQuery extends Select
+// This makes it possible to create 'query inheritance' like in this example. class ProductQuery extends Select
 {
     protected function init()